 Equipment Needed for Freezing Food

 Freezing food is an effective way to preserve the food you grow in your garden or buy on sale from stores.
-Despite how useful it can be, many people are intimidated by the idea of freezing their own food because they don't know how to prevent freezer burn, or from having everything clumped together.
+Despite how useful it can be, many people are intimidated by the idea of freezing their food because they don't know how to prevent freezer burn, or from having everything clumped together.

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 Equipment Needed for Freezing Food

 Freezing foods is considered simpler than canning, and it is much quicker.
-It's definitely quicker than dehydrating and easier to use out of the freezer than after dehydrating.
+It's quicker than dehydrating and easier to use out of the freezer than after dehydrating.
 Freezing is super easy with only a few required items.

-Cookie Sheets
+Cookie Sheets for Freezing Food

 You'll need cookie sheets for a few different things that you may freeze.

 Cookie sheets provide a flat surface for freezing small foods like berries or foods chopped/sliced in pieces, such as fruit and bell peppers.
+This keeps things from clumping together, making it easier to use some of what you freeze versus having to use or take all of it out of the freezer.

 Once frozen, you can remove the food and place it in a bag.

 The other use for cookie sheets is as a flat surface on which to place soft plastic bags full of food you want to freeze.
-Without the sheet or tray, the bags bulge down between the bars of the freezer shelf and freeze to it.
+They'll take up less space when frozen flat.

 Wax Paper